Notice of Privacy Practice

 Minors – If you are an unemancipated minor under Colorado law, there may be circumstances in which we disclose health information about you to a parent or guardian in accordance with legal and ethical responsibilities.

 Parents – If you are a parent of an unemancipated minor, and are acting as the minor’s personal representative, we may disclose health information about your child to you under certain circumstances.
-For example, if we are legally required to obtain you consent as your child’s personal representative in order for your child to receive care from us, we may disclose health information about your child to you.
+For example, if we are legally required to obtain you consent as your child’s personal representative for your child to receive care from us, we may disclose health information about your child to you.

-In some circumstances, we may not disclose health information about an unemanciapated minor to you.
+In some circumstances, we may not disclose health information about an unemancipated minor to you.
 For example, if your child is legally authorized to consent to treatment (without separate consent from you), consents to such treatment, and does not request that you be treated as his or her personal representative, we may not disclose health information about your child to you without your child’s authorization.

-When you, as the patient or the parent or guardian of a patient, sign a consent form, you are giving us permission to use and disclose protected health information for the purposes of treatment, payment and health care operations.
+VI.
+WHY DO I HAVE TO SIGN A CONSENT FORM?When you, as the patient or the parent or guardian of a patient, sign a consent form, you are giving us permission to use and disclose protected health information for the purposes of treatment, payment and health care operations.
 In some instances, this permission does include psychotherapy notes, psychosocial information, alcohol and drug abuse treatment records.
 You must specify what type of PHI you do and do not want released.
 You will need to sign a separate authorization to have protected health information released for any reason other than treatment, payment or healthcare operations.

 VII.
 WHAT ARE PSYCHOTHERAPY NOTES?